BetterThanTomorrow/calva/docs/site/evaluation.md

 ## Interrupting/stopping running evaluations

-Sometimes you evaluate things that take a very long time to complete, or might not even ever complete (infinit loops, lazy sequences, things like that).
+Sometimes you evaluate things that take a very long time to complete, or might not even ever complete (infinite loops, lazy sequences, things like that).
 Calva has a command for interrupting running evaluations.
 You find it in the VS Code command palette, as well as in the REPL status bar item menu, when the REPL is connected.

 ## Evaluation in a File Editor